Applicants Under 18 Years of Age at Registration

-- UCAS forms for applicants who are under 18 years of age at the start of their chosen course will be highlighted during the scrutineering process.
+- If an applicant will be under 18 years of age at the start of their chosen course, this will be highlighted during the admissions process.

-- One member of academic staff should be put forward to act as the Academic Adviser for all students who are under 18 and this information provided to the Director of Student Services
+- One or more member of academic staff per School or subject area should be nominated to act as the Academic Adviser for all students who are under 18 and this information provided to the Director of Student Services.

 Guidance notes for parents and guardians